surecart/surecart-wp-plugin/readme.txt

 Yes, all the strings in SureCart can be translated and over time we hope to offer many translations out of the box.

 == Changelog ==

+= 2.8.2 - November 3rd, 2023 =
+* Fix: Google analytics not automatically tracking purchase events.
+* Fix: Checkout form products are not able to increment quantity.

 = 2.8.1 - November 2nd, 2023 =
 * Fix: Theme conflict with GeneratePress causing product page out of stock buttons to appear.